gelther/WP-Dashboard-Notes/readme.txt

 A new note can be added in two ways.

-- Open 'Screen Options' on your dashboard, in the right corner you'll find a button called 'Add note'.
+- There is a 'Add note' button is located in the top admin bar
 - Or you can add a new note from within an existing note.
 When hovering over a note there will show an black bar at the bottom of that note.
 There is an '+' within that bar where you can add a new note.

 = Can I change the colors =